Is Dried Fruit Healthy?

 Dried fruit is fresh fruit from which the original water content has been removed through various drying methods.
-Fruit can be dried naturally, by the sun, or by specializes driers or dehydrators.
-As the fruit dries, water evaporates, shrinking the fruit in size, leaving a smaller piece of fruit that is rich in carbohydrates, sugar, and fibre.
+Fruit can be dried naturally, by the sun, or by specialized driers or dehydrators.
+As the fruit dries, water evaporates, shrinking the fruit in size, and leaving a smaller piece of fruit that is rich in carbohydrates, sugar, and fiber.
 Popular forms of dried fruit include raisins (dried grapes), dates, apricots, and prunes (dried plums).
 Cranberries, cherries, berries, pineapple, and mango are also common.

 Dried Fruit vs. Fresh Fruit

 |Protein||0.7 grams||3.1 grams|

 |Carbohydrate||18.1 grams||79.2 grams|

 Source of Fibre: Much like fresh fruit, dried fruit is a good source of fiber.
 The reduced level of water in dried fruit allows it to provide, on average, 3.5 times the amount of fiber than fresh fruit, when compared gram per gram.
 (3) Thanks to their high concentrations of fiber, dried fruits, especially prunes, have been shown to support GI regularity and are commonly suggested as a tool for constipation thanks to their natural laxative effects.
 Per 1/4 cup, dates, figs, prunes, and raisins provide 8.0 grams, 3.7 grams, 3.1 grams, and 2.5 grams of fiber respectively.
 (4)